Board of Advisors

 James S. Senall

-Jim joined High Tech Rochester as President in 2009, and in that capacity leads the HTR team towards their mission of creating entrepreneurship and innovation-based regional growth.
-During his tenure at HTR, the organization has launched several new initiatives including a software accelerator program, clean tech accelerator, and a statewide Entrepreneur-in-Residence program.
-Through these and its other offerings, HTR has served more than 800 client companies over the past 5 years.
+Jim joined NextCorps (formerly High Tech Rochester) as President in 2009, and in that capacity leads the NextCorps team towards their mission of creating entrepreneurship and innovation-based regional growth.
+During his tenure at NextCorps, the organization has launched several new initiatives including a software accelerator program, clean tech accelerator, and a statewide Entrepreneur-in-Residence program.
+Through these and its other offerings, NextCorps has served more than 800 client companies over the past 5 years.

 Prior experience includes co-founding the Rochester Angel Network in 2005, which he continues to lead as its Managing Director; experience with multiple startup companies; engineering and manufacturing roles at multi-billion dollar firms; and teaching graduate level courses in tech entrepreneurship.